Nepal: Khimti-Dhalkebar Transmission Line

 In response, the World Bank released an action plan, which was intended to bring the project into compliance with Bank policies.
 Many of the Bank’s proposed actions were forward-looking and did not adequately address the violations and harm caused in this project.

 Further Violence in 2016

 During the first week of April 2016, the Government of Nepal indicated that it wanted to restart the project construction that had been halted due to community complaints of lack of information and consultation on their forced displacement.
 This led to community protests on 10 April 2016 with about 160 people taking part in a peaceful sit-in outside government offices.
 On the morning of April 10, several sit-in leaders were invited inside to discuss their demands.
 Upon exiting the offices after this discussion, six of them were arrested.
-They were released the following day.
-A condition of their release: signing documents giving their consent to the project.
-Also on April tenth, police forces were sent to disperse protesters, and several dozen people were injured.
+They were released the following day but only after they were forced to sign documents giving their consent to the project.
+Also on 10 April 2016, police forces were sent to disperse protesters, and several dozen people were injured.
 Photos of these events from a local news agency are found here.

 Steps Toward Facilitated Dialogue

 In May 2017, after nearly two years of Accountability Counsel’s consistent advocacy, a World Bank-supported facilitator began work to address the dispute between the Government of Nepal and Sindhuli communities.
 Over a period of 1.5 months, there were three facilitated meetings between the NEA project team and Sindhuli Struggle Committee leadership.
 Newly elected local government officials, including the mayor, participated in this dialogue to support their Sindhuli constituents.
 However, without notice or explanation, the World Bank refused to continue funding the facilitator, and the process came to an abrupt end.